11 Best Muscle-Building Vegan Foods Ideas With Recipes

 Carbohydrates provide the energy your body needs to fuel those efforts.
 When you exercise, your body refills the glycogen in your muscles that you have depleted by eating carbohydrates.

-If your body doesn't obtain enough carbohydrates after exercise, it will rely on other sources, like protein, to restore glycogen stores protein that should be used to build muscle.
+If your body doesn't obtain enough carbohydrates after exercise, it will rely on other sources, like protein, to restore glycogen stores, which should be used to build muscle.

-Most carbohydrate consumption should be complex, but simple carbs like a piece of fruit can provide a short surge of energy before or after a hard activity.
+Most carbohydrate intake should be complex, but simple carbs, like a piece of fruit, can provide a quick energy boost before or after a hard activity.
 You'll be glad you fuelled yourself wisely when pushing for that last rep.

 Here Are Some Tips On How To Gain Muscle Mass As A Vegan